Research Lab

 Dr Saumyashree Ghosh

-Dr Saumyashree Gosh is a historian of South Asia and the Indian Ocean world, specialising in law and political theory across the early modern and modern eras.
-Born and raised in India, she holds a PhD in History from Princeton University (2023) and has been a postdoctoral research fellow at Yale Law School.
-Her first monograph in progress draws upon her doctoral work on South India to rethink the relationship between state power and Muslim communities in South Asia.
-Besides this, a long-standing interest in law and economic history takes Dr Saumyashree to other projects, one on South Asia’s bazaar economy and another on slave trading vessels in the Indian Ocean.
+Dr Saumyashree Ghosh is a historian of South Asia and the Indian Ocean worlds, working at the intersections of law, religion, politics, and political theory, across the early modern and modern eras.
+Trained in historical and the social sciences, she holdsa PhD in History from Princeton University (2023) and is a research affiliate at Yale Law School where she’s also been a postdoctoral fellow.
+Her first book-in-progress draws upon her doctoral work on South India.
+Being home to one of the longest histories of Muslims under non-Muslim (Hindu) rule, South Indian coastal regions offer her an excellent setting to rethink the relationship between Muslim communities and state power in South Asia.
+Besides this, a long-standing interest in law and economic life takes her to other book-projects, also under way, one on Modern South Asia’s bazaar economy and another on slave trading vessels in the Indian Ocean.

 Post-Doctoral Fellow